stac-utils/titiler-pgstac/docs/src/advanced/metadata.md

     "assets": ["image", "cog"],

     // OPTIONAL.
 Default: null.
 A set of `defaults` configuration to be forwarded to the /tiles endpoints.
-    "defaults": {
+    // Note: The defaults block should follow the STAC render extension https://github.com/stac-extensions/render "defaults": {
         "true_color": {
             "assets": ["B4", "B3", "B2"],